 Our Advisor may choose to receive our common shares or OP Units in lieu of certain fees or distributions.
 The holders of all OP Units will be entitled to receive cash from operations pro rata with the distributions being paid to us and such distributions to the holders of OP Units will reduce the cash available for distribution to us and to our stockholders.
 Furthermore, under certain circumstances the OP Units held by our Advisor are required to be repurchased, in cash at the holder's election and there may not be sufficient cash to make such a repurchase payment; therefore, we may need to use cash from operations, borrowings, offering proceeds, or other sources to make the payment, which will reduce cash available for distribution to our stockholders or for investment in our operations.
-Redemptions of any of our shares or OP Units that were received by our Advisor in lieu of a cash asset management fee are not subject to the monthly and quarterly volume limitations or the 5% holding discount under our share redemption program.
-Redemptions of any of our shares or OP Units that were received by our Advisor in lieu of a cash distribution with respect to its performance participation allocation are not subject to the 5% holding discount under our share redemption program, but, in the case of shares, such redemptions are subject to the monthly and quarterly volume limitations and do not receive priority over other shares being put for redemption during such period.
+Redemptions of any OP Units that were received by our Advisor in lieu of a cash asset management fee are not subject to monthly and quarterly volume limitations or a 5% holding discount.
+In addition, shares of our common stock redeemed by the Advisor and its affiliates will not be subject to the monthly and quarterly volume limitations described above, unless such shares were issued in lieu of a cash asset management fee or cash payment for the performance participation allocation, in which case such redemptions do not receive priority over other shares being put for redemption during such period.